intel/openvino-ai-plugins-gimp/README.md

    ```
    :warning: Make sure you create the GIMP folder and clone the repo there.
 Do not clone this repository in your home directory. <br><br>

-3. Setup OpenVINO™ Environment using a command shell
+3. Setup OpenVINO™ Environment using a command prompt
    ```
    C:\Path\to\where\you\installed\OpenVINO\setupvars.bat
    ```